-Radio-based signalling in the form of European Train Control System (ETCS) Level 2 signalling is in operation on the Cambrian Lines route.
-In this system, trains report their location via radio to a central processing system.
-The central system determines what train movements are safe and communicates that information to individual trains, again by radio.
-Authorities to move are passed directly to the driver in the cab without the need for lineside signals.
+Radio-based signalling in the form of European Train Control System (ETCS) Level 2 is in passenger operation on the Cambrian Lines, the core section of Thameslink and is being deployed on the Great Western.
+In this system, trains report their location via radio to a central processing system which determines what train movements are safe and communicates that information to individual trains, again by radio.
+Authorities to move are passed directly to the driver in the cab without the need for lineside signals although lineside signals may be retained for operational and migration purposes.
 Communications between the central processing centre and trains is by GSM-R (see below).
-ETCS is Network Rail's preferred train control system going forward and plans for its deployment are being agreed with the wider industry.
-ETCS may operate in conjunction with lineside signalling such as on Thameslink core and GWML.
+ETCS is NR's preferred train control system going forward and plans for its deployment are being agreed with the wider industry.